 Gifted & Talented

-Other extension and enrichment curriculum-centred programmes offered by the College include the application-only Sports Performance Class for students with the potential to become élite athletes; and the Elite Performing Arts class (entry by audition); and the Design Learning class.
+In the junior school, extension and enrichment curriculum-centered programs offered include the Sports Performance class (application only) for students with the potential to become elite athletes; the Elite Performing Arts class (entry by audition); and the Design Learning class.

 Contact - GATE Facilitator - Sandra Gillies email@example.com

 Mount Maunganui College

 Maunganui Road, Mount Maunganui 3116Tauranga, New Zealand

 Phone: 64 7 575 3096